properexit/offensive-language-detection/README.md

 -   Transformer models outperform classical baselines
 -   Class weighting is not always beneficial
--   Multitask learning did not improve performance
+-   Multitask learning did not provide additional gains
 -   Cross-lingual transfer is effective for Arabic
 -   Performance improves significantly with more Arabic data
 -   PEFT methods trade performance for efficiency